miklevin/MikeLev.in/_posts/2025-09-15-mcp-chronicles-progressive-enhancement.md

    2             # Full view - run complete discovery and show everything 3             from AI_RUNME import discover_tools as run_discovery
    4             results = run_discovery()

+### The Final Piece: Fixing the --all Flag Discovery

   This is the problem.
 The --all flag is not using our new registry at all.
 It's using a completely different discovery mechanism from AI_RUNME.py.